DevanshuG0711/Rag_pr/README.md

 Notes:
 - The evaluator uses `run_rag_pipeline(query)` first.
+- Results are filtered to the eval corpus (`eval/test_repo/*.py`) so unrelated workspace files do not skew file-hit metrics.
 - If a query path returns no chunks (for example flow/find_usage answer branches), it falls back to retrieval-only chunk fetch for fair file-hit measurement.
+- An evaluator-only lexical retriever over the eval corpus is merged with pipeline retrieval to stabilize ranking for benchmark scoring.

 ---